-Print preview allows for card alignment of the sheet.
+Print preview allows for card alignment of the sheet

 You can select the Reset button on the Build Cards screen to clear all screen data in preparation for creating a new card.

-Pot indicator visuals.
+Pot indicator visuals

-Bid Calculator button.
+Bid Calculator button

 The left side of the Bid / Payout Calculator, which is locked by default to prevent accidental change during a game session, allows the "Banker" to determine the cost (per game board) to play a set number of games based upon an established number of tokens per game.
 Based upon the number of players (or more appropriately, the number of cards to be played whereby some players will choose to play multiple game cards), a total value of the pot to be won after all payouts are made is established.
 Select the Unlock button to make these parameters available for update.
 That button will rename to Lock.
-You should select the Lock button to protect this area from inadvertent change during a game.
+After updating this detail, you should select the Lock button to protect this area from inadvertent change during a game.

-Bid / Payout Calculator.
+Bid / Payout Calculator